I want to be an apprentice or trainee

 Careerone | Seek | JobsWA| Jobs & Skills WA

-There are four Australian Apprenticeship Support Network (AASN) providers in Western Australia contracted by the Australian Government to provide free Australian Apprenticeships support services to apprentices and employers.
+There are three Australian Apprenticeship Support Network (AASN) providers in Western Australia contracted by the Australian Government to provide free Australian Apprenticeships support services to apprentices and employers.

 These are tailored to the needs of employers and apprentices throughout the apprenticeship lifecycle from pre-commencement to completion.